lhsazevedo/web-php-favicon/README.md

 ### PNG images
 - Export a 196x196px PNG image.
-- Use an image editor to scale it down to 16x16, 32x32 and 180x180px versions.
+- Use an image editor to scale it down to 16x16, 32x32 variantes.
 Ensure the 16x16 result is crispy.
 I've used GIMP.
 - Use TinyPNG or similar to optimize the PNG images.

 ### ICO icon